Create Object Relationships

 When you start adding relationships between objects, remember that you’re increasing the complexity of your data model.
 That’s not a bad thing, but be extra cautious when you do things like change and delete objects, records, or fields.
 Check out the resources section for more information on relationship behaviors.

-We’re ready to jump back in with D’Angelo to build some relationships for the DreamHouse app.
-Let’s say DreamHouse wanted a way to track users who favorite properties on their website.
+You’re ready to jump back in with D’Angelo to build some relationships for the DreamHouse app.
+Say DreamHouse wanted a way to track users who mark particular properties as favorites on their website.
 This feature can help DreamHouse’s real estate brokers reach out to potential home buyers.

-To start, create a custom object called Favorite with an Auto-Numbered name field.
-If you need a reminder on how to create objects, check the previous unit.
+To start, create a custom object called Favorite and add a field to the object.

-We’re going to create two custom relationship fields on the Favorite object.
-First, let’s create a lookup relationship that lists the users who favorite a property.
+Next, create two custom relationship fields on the Favorite object.
+First, create a lookup relationship that lists the users who select Favorite for a property.

 - On the sidebar, click Fields & Relationships.